 If you choose the ‘model aircraft under Section 336’ option you will then have to give your contact information including your physical address and phone number as well as personal details.
 The registration for the registration under this section is $5, and the payment window comes in the next page.
 0of course, you will have to pay more if you are using your drone for recreational and commercial purposes.
 The best part is that you do not have to register every drone you own.
-This is because; you get a unique registration number that you need to etch on all your drones and model aircrafts you wish to fly.
+This is because; you get a unique registration number that you need to etch on all your drones and model aircraft you wish to fly.

 Registering Under Part 107

-This s for drone pilots who wish to fly their unmanned aircrafts for recreational and commercial use.
-The regulations under this section states that you are flying the drone that weighs no more than 55 pounds.
+This s for drone pilots who wish to fly their unmanned aircraft for recreational and commercial use.
+The regulations under this section state that you are flying the drone that weighs no more than 55 pounds.
 The FAA also restricts the flying of these drones to during the daytime and at twilight at or below 400 feet.
 No matter which type of section you fall under, you must register your drone with the FAA and get a Remote Pilot Certificate.

 Whether you are flying the drone for fun, recreational, or commercial purposes, you must renew your registration certificate every three years and pay the $5 fee for Section 336 unless it is revised, but the fees for recreational and commercial drone flying are much higher.